RAN3D/foglet/README.md

 npm run cover
 ```
 It will produce coverage in the folder ./coverage.
-The coverage is avalaible on Coveralls (see on top of the readme)
+The coverage is available on Coveralls (see at the top of the readme)

 ## References